You want smart political talk without the meltdowns?

 And I ended it.

-And this has been going on for many years, but nobody realized that you could do I think I figured out the system.
+And this has been going on for many years.

-Very complex chain of events take place, and uh I ended it.
+Very complex chain of events take place.

-And I have to say the drug companies were great.
+And I have to say, the drug companies were great.

 They were great.

-They they said, Look, it's time.
+They said, look, it's time.

 They actually look, they said, it's time.